andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-optionals-dont-forget-to-unwrap.md

 This may seem pretty basic &#8212; after all, I declared the `birdInstance` as an optional and I know optionals need special treatment.
 How could I make this mistake??
 Perhaps this is just a consequence of my current stage in life, trying to code in 15-30 minute spurts with my 1 1/2 year old running around, haha.

 We all deal with this though:  it's fairly easy to write some code and come back to it later and not remember how you declared your variable in an earlier coding session.
-Then when you're presented a message saying that your class doesn't have a member named &#8220;\___&#8221;, you immediately go to the class definition and see the function there, plain as day.
-It's easy to spend 3-5 minutes scratching your head thinking, &#8220;What in the world??!&#8221; &#8230; And then you realize – it's that _optional declaration_ that you forgot to handle.
+Then when you're presented a message saying that your class doesn't have a member named "\___&#8221;, you immediately go to the class definition and see the function there, plain as day.
+It's easy to spend 3-5 minutes scratching your head thinking, "What in the world??!&#8221; &#8230; And then you realize – it's that _optional declaration_ that you forgot to handle.

 To fix this, of course, you can do any number of things, depending on your situation.